edgesinghkataria/glints/README.md

 ### Below API gets all the dishes within the price range with limit and offset

+All query params are required.

 ```
 $ curl --location --request GET '${endpoint}/restaurant/dish?startPrice=1&endPrice=14&limit=10&offset=0'
 ```

 ### Below API search for restaurant using input

+All query params are required.

 ```
 $ curl --location --request GET '${endpoint}/restaurant/search?searchText=indian'
 ```

 ### Below API make a user purchase for a dish from a restaurant

+All query params are required.

 ```
 $ curl --location --request POST '${endpoint}/user/order'